 Speak With An Attorney About Your Professional Defamation Situation

 In a recent blog post, Eric Goldman deconstructed Garcia v.
-Google – a copyright lawsuit that could profoundly impact Internet law.
-The case basics: an actress wants to copyright her performance in a YouTube video in order to file a DMCA take down request.
+Google – a copyright lawsuit that could profoundly impact Internet law standards.
+The case basics: an actress wants to copyright her performance in a YouTube video so she can then file a DMCA take down request.
 Why does she want to get the material removed from YouTube?
 A possible fatwa.

 The case is noteworthy because it could potentially upend established case law related to Section 230 of the Communications Decency Act.
 And a “wrong” ruling in Garcia v.
 Google could warp-drive us into what Goldman dubs a “parallel-copyright-law-universe.”